SteveProXNA/CandyKidSMS/README.md

 # Candy Kid
 Candy Kid game for the SMS Power!
+2021 Competition.

+###### RELEASE
+Saturday, 27th March 2021

+###### SYNOPSIS
+Candy Kid was an entry in the SMS Power!
 2020 Competition.

-###### RELEASE
-Friday, 27th March 2020
+The 100 levels have been re-designed and bosses introduced.

 ###### INTRO
 Candy Kid is a simple maze chase game.
 Eat all the candy to pass each level.
 Eat all bonuses to maximize your score!